-San Francisco's commission system includes over one thousand residents who volunteer their time to shape their government, reflecting the City's commitment to civic engagement and political activism.
+San Francisco's commission system includes 152 boards and commissions, made up of over one thousand residents who volunteer their time to shape their government, reflecting the City's commitment to civic engagement and political activism.
 At its best, the system helps ensure that San Francisco's government remains transparent, accountable, and reflective of the diverse communities it serves.
-However, many bodies have existed for decades without evaluating their efficacy.
-Some are defunct, have outlived their useful purpose, or perform duplicative work.
+However, many bodies have existed for decades without evaluation of their efficacy.
+Some are defunct, duplicative, or have outlived their useful purpose.

 In November 2024, San Francisco voters adopted Proposition E, which created a Task Force to recommend ways the City could change, eliminate, or consolidate San Francisco's boards and commissions to improve the administration of City government.
-The Task Force had one year to conduct a public process to methodically and fairly evaluate each of San Francisco's 152 boards and commissions.
-This report provides the results of this process.
+The Task Force had one year to conduct a public process to methodically and fairly evaluate each board and commission.
+This report provides the results.